bcgov/embc-eaf/README.md

 - Git

 ## Build (Github Actions)
 The following secets need to be setup in your project to push to push to openshift.
-Note the OCP3 names are depricated and will be removed once the migration to OCP4 is complete.
+Note the OCP3 names are deprecated and will be removed once the migration to OCP4 is complete.

 | Secret | Description |
 | --- | --- |